Click here to activate screen reader, translation and accessibility tools

 If your vehicle is compliant with the ULEZ requirements, you will not need to pay to enter the ULEZ.

-The ULEZ will continue to operate 24 hours a day, 7 days a week, including weekends (except Christmas day), with a £12.50 daily charge for vehicles that do not meet the required emissions standards.
+The ULEZ operates 24 hours a day, 7 days a week, including weekends (except Christmas day), with a £12.50 daily charge for vehicles that do not meet the required emissions standards.

 I want to switch to sustainable modes of transport